 - Stand out from the crowd: Highlight specific and clear reasons why you would be a good candidate for working with the chosen faculty member.
 Include information that will set you apart from other candidates such as notable achievements/scholarships, publications, similar research interests and/or related experience.

 - Communicate early: Start contacting faculty members at least 9-12 months in advance of the application deadlines.
 Finding an advisor can sometimes take months to establish.

 - Be patient: Our graduate faculty members are very busy, especially during the start and end of the semester.
 Therefore, it may take some faculty members days or even weeks to respond to your email.
 Follow up only after if it has been a few weeks with no response.

-- Reach out to multiple faculty: We recommend reaching out to more than one or two faculty members, as connecting with a larger number of potential faculty members may increase your chances of recruitment.
+- Reach out to multiple faculty: We recommend reaching out to multiple faculty members (not just one or two), as connecting with a larger number of potential faculty members may increase your chances of recruitment.